ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-human-side-of-software-engineering-reflections-on-growth-and-impact.md

 tags: ["career"]
 ---

 <p class="intro"><span class="dropcap">I</span> believe it's not so difficult to understand what makes us successful in our careers, but sometimes we need guidance to move forward.
-So, I dedicated time to read "The Software Engineer's Guidebook," and I'll share a short review and some of my thoughts about it, based on my perspective and experience as a Software Engineer and Team Lead.</p>
+So, I dedicated time to read "The Software Engineer's Guidebook," and I'll share some of my thoughts about it, based on my perspective and experience as a Software Engineer and Team Lead.</p>

 ## About the Book